 Editor's Note: Addresses in Roatan do not exist the way we know them.
 We've included pertinent location information; locals and cabbies will be able to point the way.

-Gourmet Lunching: Las Rocas, set on a rocky point at West Bay, is known for authentic Bay Island dishes like shrimp with rice, chicken in coconut milk, and beef in coconut milk.
-It's open for lunch and dinner, 11:30 a.m. to 9:30 p.m.)
+Trattoria da Piero: This restaurant, found at the Las Rocas Resort, is set on a rocky point at West Bay and known for authentic Bay Island dishes like shrimp with rice, chicken in coconut milk and beef in coconut milk. (open for lunch and dinner daily, 11:30 a.m. to 9:30 p.m.)

 Pura Vida: Pura Vida, at the Splash Inn in the center of West End, cooks up homemade pasta, pizza and seafood.
 (West End; +504-9626-7919; open daily, 7 a.m. to 9:30 p.m.)